 The "summer slump" is real, and it doesn't just have to do with what we as parents think of as the subjects in which kids normally tend to fall behind during the mid-year break.
 There's always a lot of emphasis on kids forgetting what they've learned, particularly in areas like reading and math, but even electives can fall off - and sometimes those are harder to get back into when the time comes.
 I know that this is true, and that's because we're living it right here at our house.
 Even if it's an activity that kids love to do - like playing a musical instrument - there's so many things vying for attention and the skills get a bit "rusty."
 That's certainly in no way a slight to the other activities as kids need time for free play and to have adventures - but now that the school year is upon us, it's time to get things back on track!
 In our house it's guitar and recorder that have the focus right now.

-This Back-to-School feature is brought to you in partnership with Costco and General Mills #CostcoBoxTops
+This Back to School feature is brought to you in collaboration with pediped footwear.

 It seems like the kids just got out of school (and really, they did), and while we've had a busy summer that's been filled with adventure, we're now staring down back-to-school season.
 The summer's seem shorter all the time, and soon the school bell will ring and the kids will be rockin' the halls once more.
 This also means that it's time for back-to-school (BTS) shopping, an experience that can be both fun and daunting for kids and parents alike.
 BTS shopping is an investment in our kids, and in just a few short years of having little ones in elementary school, we've learned the importance and occasional disappointment in what we buy.
 Shoes are a big part of that investment, especially for families with more than one child.
 You want your kids to have shoes that are comfortable, healthy, stylish and you want them to last. pediped has a mission of comfort, quality and style - and in that order, and for 2018 they're a #RockFatherBTS pick!